Royal Rumble (2020): Main event

 Ricochet, who had a brief interaction with Lesnar on the previous episode of Raw, entered as the fifteenth entrant, followed by Drew McIntyre as the sixteenth entrant.
 With Lesnar's attention on McIntyre, Ricochet attacked Lesnar with a low blow from behind and McIntyre performed a Claymore on Lesnar to eliminate him.
 Following Lesnar's elimination, McIntyre stared him down.
 McIntyre then eliminated Ricochet and then continued to stare down Lesnar, who was still laid out at ringside, even after eliminating The Miz, until Lesnar left the ring.
 WWE Hall of Famer Edge, who was forced to retire from wrestling in 2011 due to a neck injury, made a surprise return as the twenty-first entrant.
 Kevin Owens (the twenty-seventh entrant), Aleister Black (the twenty-eighth entrant), and Samoa Joe (the twenty-ninth entrant) formed a small alliance against the other wrestlers, after which, they fought each other until Seth Rollins (accompanied by Buddy Murphy, Akam, and Rezar) entered last.
 Joe and Owens left the ring and brawled with the four.
 Rollins would eliminate Black, Joe, and Owens thanks to interference from Murphy, Akam, and Rezar, who then brawled with Joe, Black, and Owens, which spilled out of the ring.
-Reigns then performed a Superman Punch on Rollins, followed by a powerslam by Randy Orton (the twenty-fifth entrant) and a Claymore by McIntyre, who then eliminated Rollins.
+Roman Reigns (the twenty-sixth entrant) then performed a Superman Punch on Rollins, followed by a powerslam by Randy Orton (the twenty-fifth entrant) and a Claymore by McIntyre, who then eliminated Rollins.
 After a brief reunion of Rated-RKO between Edge and Orton, and after Orton teased an RKO on Edge, Edge quickly eliminated Orton.
 In the climax, after Edge was eliminated by Reigns, Reigns performed a Superman Punch on McIntyre and tried to eliminate him, but McIntyre countered and performed a Claymore on Reigns before eliminating him to win the match and earn himself a world championship match of his choosing at WrestleMania 36.